Worldlyberry265/Dormnation/README.md

 # Dormnation
-A fully functional dorm booking website developed and deployed to aws via dormnation.link to as a senior project to help university students in Lebanon to find easily dormns near their universities.
+A fully functional dorm booking website developed and deployed to AWS via domain name *dormnation.link* as a senior project to help university students in Lebanon to easily find dormns near their universities.